-Information for Community Services (iCOMMS) is a research team within the Department of Information Systems at the University of Cape Town.
+We are a research team located within the Department of Information Systems at the University of Cape Town, South Africa.

-Formed in 2011, the team's interdisciplinary group of researchers focus on understanding the use, application and impact of Information Communication Technologies (ICTs) in developing countries.
-Whilst ICTs have been advertised to offer great potential to improve the lifestyle of many, the iCOMMS Team works on analysing this in the context of under-resourced communities.
+Formed in 2011, our team's interdisciplinary group of researchers focus on understanding the use, application, and impact of Information and Communication Technologies (ICTs) in developing countries.
+While ICTs are said to offer great potential for improved qualities of life, we work on analysing this notion in the context of under-resourced communities.

-As an impartial research team, iCOMMS holds no vested interest in any of these technologies.
-It is uniquely positioned to experiment with various technologies, recommend the most appropriate options to governments and local authorities, and to facilitate between various stakeholders.
+As an impartial research team, we hold no vested interest in any of the technologies we develop or implement.
+We are uniquely positioned to experiment with various technologies, recommend the most appropriate options to governments and local authorities, and to facilitate engagement between various stakeholders.